Academic Progress

 Students may declare academic forgiveness if there is a five-year interim between the time they took their last course and the time they re-enroll at the college.

 Once the Academic Forgiveness Form is submitted to the Office of Records and Registration and the student is approved, the student’s previous record is retained on the transcript with “Academic Forgiveness’’ indicated.
 This statement will separate the past from the current course work.
-The academic bankruptcy policy is printed on the back of the student’s transcript.
+The academic forgiveness policy is printed on the back of the student’s transcript.

 When students declare academic forgiveness, all courses taken during their first affiliation with the college will be included.